Gluten Free Zucchini Banana Bread (Paleo)

 Cook with tin foil over the top for the first 50 minutes.
 This allows the bread to bake without the chocolate chips burning on top.
 Then, remove tin foil and bake another 15 to 20 minutes or until a toothpick inserted comes out clean.

-Any creamy nut butter works well.
+Any creamy nut butter works well in this gluten free zucchini banana bread.
 Creamy almond, cashew and peanut butter yield great results.

 Cornstarch or arrowroot starch can replace the tapioca flour as direct 1 to 1 substitutes.